We are supporting with

 Maternal and Infant Conditions

-Seeking the best start for the beginning of Life
+Seeking the best start for the beginning of life

 Although there are different guidelines/standards as to what timeframe constitutes ‘perinatal research’, it is generally focused on the health impacts during the period from 28 weeks of gestation to the seventh day of life.
 So much crucial development takes place during this time, and research is vital to understand ways to prevent, or mitigate the effects of adverse health events during this time.